foundriesio/docs/source/reference-manual/security/secure-boot-ti-am62x.rst

 .. note::

-   If they user does not generate one, the tool shall do it on his behalf.
+   If the user does not generate one, the tool shall do it on their behalf.

-To protect the AES encryption key and the hash two additional extensions are created:
+To protect the AES encryption key and the hash, two additional extensions are created:

    1. AES-256 key